 Disney+ had a third show in the top five digital originals with the live-action “Star Wars” series “The Mandalorian,” though it dropped a spot from the week before, to No. 3, garnering 36.6 times the demand of the average show after another 1.3% dip in demand expressions.

-Netflix’s perennially popular “Stranger Things” remained at No. 3, with 52.2 times average demand and expressions up 2.8%.
-It was No. 8 on the overall TV show list.
+Netflix’s perennially popular “Stranger Things” moved up to No. 2 on the digital originals chart with 39.3 times average demand and a 9.5% rise in demand expressions.
+It was No. 9 on the list of overall TV show demand.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.